respoke/sample-push-server/README.md

  3. connect a mobile client to the application, have it register for push notifications, then disconnect it
  4. send the mobile client's endpointId a **direct** message

-If all goes well, you should see a push notification with a '🎯' appended to it!
+If all goes well, you should see a push notification with a '🎯' prepended to it!

 ## License
 [MIT](LICENSE)